LyleH/docker_load_balancer/README.md

 # DNS Round Robin in Docker

 So all we need is a DNS server then.
 Luckily for us, the Docker Engine implements an embedded DNS server for containers in user-defined networks since Docker 1.10.
 In particular, containers that are run with a network alias ( — net-alias) are resolved by this embedded DNS with the IP address of the container when the alias is used.

-##
+Let´s see it in practice:

 ```
 git clone https://github.com/LyleH/docker_load_balancer
 $ cd lb